vegan banana pudding in small cups on a serving platter

-Why I love this vegan banana pudding
+Why I love this dairy free banana pudding

 After serving thousands of orders of banana pudding during my brief stint as a Texas BBQ restaurant, it took me years to want to make it at home.
 But, since my two-year-old son has taken quite the liking to bananas, I knew I wanted him to try it.